-We discovered The Perfect Cup in Matlacha on a recommendation by our hotelier at The Angler’s Inn.
-Fairly unimpressive from the outside, we found the interior to be funky, fun and inviting.
+The Perfect Cup in Matlacha came on a recommendation by our hotelier at The Angler’s Inn.
+Fairly unimpressive from the outside, the interior is funky, fun and inviting.

 We opted for the regular breakfast off the menu.
 The food came out quickly and cooked exactly as we had ordered.
 The coffee was some of the best that we we’ve tasted.
-Later we found out that’s because in addition to being a restaurant, The Perfect Cup also is a roastary.
+In addition to being a restaurant, The Perfect Cup also is a roastary.

 It’s easy to see how they have won the local “Best Breakfast” award seven years in a row.
 We give it The Best Bacon Award for the best thick and crispy bacon we have ever had.

-And looking over others’ reviews of this place, they also were challenged to find anything wrong.
-I guess we should have known something was up when this little place had its own gift shop with their namesaked T-shirts and other merchandise.
+And looking over TripAdvisor reviews of this place, they also were challenged to find anything wrong.
+I guess we should have known something was up when this little place had its own gift shop with their namesake T-shirts and other merchandise.